mako-framework/docs/02_routing_and_controllers/01_routing.md

 ### Route filters

-You can define filters that will get executed before and after your route action.
+You can define filters that will get executed before and after your route actions.

 > The route action and ```after``` filters will **not** be executed if a ```before``` filter returns data.